neo4j-contrib/neomodel/doc/source/relationships.rst

     class TechnicalPerson(BasePerson):
         """
-        A Technical person specialises BasePerson by adding their expertise
+        A Technical person specialises BasePerson by adding their expertise.
         """
         expertise = neomodel.StringProperty(required = True)

     class PilotPerson(BasePerson):
         """
-        A pilot person specialises BasePerson by adding the type of airplane they can operate
+        A pilot person specialises BasePerson by adding the type of airplane they can operate.
         """
         airplane = neomodel.StringProperty(required = True)